fromothers/www.maxhallinan.com/posts/_drafts/2017-12-27-p2p-availability.md

 >
 > ["The Web of Commons"](https://blog.datproject.org/2017/09/21/dat-commons/)

-Karisa's blog post and the accompanying talk note that technology alone cannot achieve the aims of the network.
+McElvy's blog post and the accompanying talk note that technology alone cannot achieve the aims of the network.
 A collective sense of responsibility for the network is as necessary as the network itself for achieving those aims.